-The programme also provides an opportunity to take an elective module on a specialised topic.
-Examples of specialised modules include: Cultures, Globalisation and Education; and Policies, Ideologies and Interventions in Education.
-Students gain in-depth knowledge of topics that are of particular relevance to their personal interests and careers, and that may inform the topic of their research dissertation.
+The programme also provides elective modules on specialised topics, including: The Principles of Collaborative Learning; Cultures, Globalisation and Education; and Policies, Ideologies and Interventions in Education.
+Students can gain in-depth knowledge of their chosen topics that are of particular relevance to their personal or professional interests.